-How to make a React Native app: Frontend developer’s toolkit
+How to create a React Native app: Frontend developer’s toolkit

 If you’re a web developer and you want to create a React Native app, you’re probably wondering: how can I build it in a frontend-developer-friendly way?
 It turns out you can do quite a lot with what you already know.
 Here are all the tools I’ve used in my own mobile app development process in order to create a React Native app.

 I defined a goal: to set up the project for development in a way it would be as similar as possible to our web React projects.
-Meaning, I wanted to use as many of our favourite libraries as I could, repeat the practices we know and mimic the familiar folder structure.
+Meaning, I wanted to use as many of our favorite libraries as I could repeat the practices we know and mimic the familiar folder structure.

 I have to say, even though I’d been good friends with React for some time, I didn’t know much about RN or how it worked.